 Is there sexual abuse involved?

-Is the abuser abusive to the children?
+Is the partner abusive to the children?

 Are you pregnant, or has your partner abused you while you were pregnant?